inbo/oscibio/README.md

 ### Preview the website

-In a new terminal tab:
+In a new terminal tab, in the root of the repository, do:

     python -m http.server 8000